-The Kitsap County Superior and Juvenile Court shall inform the public of the existence of the LAP and to this end, the court will:
+The Kitsap County District Court shall inform the public of the existence of the LAP and to this end, the court will:

-- Collaborate with local bar associations, justice partners and other relevant organizations to ensure distribution of information. - Establish mechanisms for obtaining feedback from the public, attorneys and justice partners regarding the implementation and effectiveness of the administrative protocol and take this feedback into account at the yearly evaluation of the protocol.
+- Collaborate with local bar associations, justice partners and other relevant organizations to ensure distribution of information. - □ Translate vital outreach materials into the following languages:

+Establish mechanisms for obtaining feedback from the public, attorneys and justice partners regarding the implementation and effectiveness of the administrative protocol and take this feedback into account at the yearly evaluation of the protocol.